netdata/netdata/database/engine/README.md

     memory mode = dbengine
 ```

-To configure the database engine, look for the `page cache size` and `dbengine disk space` settings in the `[global]`
+To configure the database engine, look for the `page cache size` and `dbengine multihost disk space` settings in the
-section of your `netdata.conf`.
+`[global]` section of your `netdata.conf`.
 The Agent ignores the `history` setting when using the database engine.

 ```conf
 [global]